| Blue

 History

-Blue Gum Farm, as it is known today, is the last four acres of what used
+Gum Farm, as it is known today, is the last four acres of what used to be

-foot, two story hay barn was built in 1903, along with the a granny cottage
+two story hay barn was built in 1903, along with the a granny cottage (700

-the milking laws changed, and new sanitation requirements dictated the
+milking laws changed, and new sanitation requirements dictated the use of

-use of cement walls where cows were milked, so another barn was built.
+cement walls where cows were milked, so another barn was built.
+This smaller

-This smaller Milking Barn has since been divided into two artist studios,
+Milking Barn has since been divided into two artist studios, one of which

-the home for falcons, owls, and crows over the years.
-In addition to the
+home for falcons, owls, and crows over the years.
+In addition to the Eucalyptus,

-Eucalyptus, there are 100 year old Cottonwoods, Apples, Redwoods, Cedars,
+there are 100 year old Cottonwoods, Apples, Redwoods, Cedars, and Plum trees.

 In the 1940's the Browns retired from the dairy business, and built and